17 Best Text Editors for Blogging [Simple & Easy-to-Use Solutions]

 With Google Docs, your work is saved automatically and you can organize everything into folders, which gets stored in your Google Drive account.

-The only downfall with Google Docs is when pasting your work over to WordPress, it carries over formatting and weird characters.Try Google Docs
+The only downfall with Google Docs is when pasting your work over to WordPress, it carries over formatting and weird characters (that is, if you don't follow our guide on how to import Google docs to WordPress to help).Try Google Docs

-Notion hosts an entire suite of tools to help writers, bloggers, and project managers organize their work.
+Notion hosts an entire suite of tools to help writers, bloggers, and project managers organize web page content, edit articles, and juggle multiple projects.

 Documents feature all your typical formatting options, the ability to link between your work, and advanced folder organization.

-It’s a clean and minimal text editing tool with tons of other features if you need them.
+It’s a clean and minimal text editor tool with tons of other features if you need them.

 It’s also completely free for personal use and has a low monthly cost for professional users.Get Notion Here